georgeniculae/swift-wheels-hub/README.md

-# Swift Wheels Hub
+# Auto Hub

-Swift Wheels Hub is a Java-based application designed to manage booking and invoicing for a car rental service.
+Auto Hub is a Java-based application designed to manage booking and invoicing for a car rental service.
 The project leverages Spring Boot for building the application, Maven for dependency management, and SQL for database interactions.

 ## Features